Michael McCarthy Convicted Of Bella Bond Murder, Baby In Trash Bag Case — Eyes Parole In 15 Years?

 — WBZ Boston News (@cbsboston) June 26, 2017

-After McCarthy killed Bella, Bond said that he told her in a later discussion that the child was “a demon” and “it was her time to die.”
+After McCarthy had killed Bella, Bond said that he told her in a later discussion that the child was “a demon” and “it was her time to die.”
 McCarthy’s attorney fought against Bond’s claims, putting the murder in her hands.
 The defense argued that it was Bond who killed the baby and blamed McCarthy.

 Michael McCarthy found guilty in death of "Baby Doe": https://t.co/Uw0nda9K6b pic.twitter.com/0cIuN29H6V